jerrybeau89/social-api/README.md

 npm install social-api

 ## Usage
-Navigate to the integrated terminal associated with the index.js file.
+Navigate to the integrated terminal associated with the server.js file.

- Then you must source the schema.sql, as well as seeds.sql.
-Ensure your MySQL server is started.
+ Then you prepare the application to run it.

     You can run the following commands: